 7. Talk about it after an intimate time together

 Marriage, as an idea, can either be intimidating or exhilarating for a person.
 It entirely depends on his or her personal makeup.
-The key therefore, is to build the foundations of your relationship in such a strong way that the marriage talk doesn’t cause fear or uncertainty but brings joy and excitement.
+The key, therefore, is to build the foundations of your relationship in such a way that the marriage talk doesn’t cause fear or uncertainty but rather brings joy and excitement.

-Let it be the culmination of the first big phase of your relationship from where you can write a whole new beautiful chapter.
+Now that you can answer questions like, “When is it too early to talk about marriage?” or “When should I talk about the future in a relationship?”
+Hopefully, your conversation about it will be a lot better.
+Let it be the culmination of the first big phase of your relationship from which you can write a whole new beautiful chapter.

 It is perfectly normal to talk about marriage after a certain point in your relationship.
 When you have shared something special and you are certain that you have found the person to spend the rest of your life with, you can talk about marriage and take your relationship to the next level.